-The 2018 festival is from April 7th through to May 4th, and is open from 9:00 until 17:30 each day.
+The festival takes yearly, in April.
 There is a 200 yen entry fee to see the azalea garden, which allows you to walk past all the flowers and view them up close.
-There’s also a range of street food vendors, performances and a cafe that serves dumplings, amazake and green tea.
+There’s also a range of street food vendors, performances and a cafe that serves dumplings, amazake, and green tea.
 This year, the flowers reached full bloom earlier than expected which means it is best to visit the festival in mid to late April rather than May.

 Below are some of my flowers from the 2018 Bunkyo Azalea Festival.

 The festival is located at Nezu Shrine, in Nezu, Tokyo.
 There are two nearby stations, both around 700 meters from Nezu Shrine.
 The one being Nezu Station which is accessible on the Tokyo Metro Chiyoda Line.
 The other is the Todai-Mae station, which is accessible on the Tokyo Metro Namboku Line.
 Make sure to check out my guide to Tokyo Discounts and Passes to help save yourself money when travelling to the festival and around Tokyo.

 The garden itself is inaccessible to those using a wheelchair due to steps.
 While these steps are not steep, they may cause problems for those with mobility issues.
 There are no seats available in the garden, but there may be seating available within the temple grounds.

 Below is a map of the Nezu area, showing Nezu Shrine.

 Where to stay in Tokyo for the Bunyko Azalea Festival?